WillSewell/mysite2014/posts/2022-02-15-what-are-your-companys-anti-values.md

 Move fast and break things.

-I just searched for anti-values amongst lists of values that tech some tech companies have published.
+I just searched for anti-values amongst lists of values that some tech companies have published.
 They're rare.
 But they exist.
 Here's two:

 * We are a winning team, not a family
 * Frugality